 Following the entry of California into the United States in 1850 the number of ships calling in the state increased.
 August W. Timms and Phineas Banning both opened wharfs in San Pedro Bay.
 Banning's Wharf soon became the center of the shipping industry in San Pedro Bay.
 Cargo and passengers moved between the harbor and Los Angeles in wagons and stagecoaches along the wagon road which was little more than a rutted path.
 Growing commercial activity in Southern California created a need to improve transportation between Los Angeles and the harbor.

 Banning was elected to the State Senate, and in 1866 sponsored legislation to authorize a bond measure to fund a railroad linking Los Angeles and the harbor, which the City and County of Los Angeles approved.
 Banning broke ground for the 22 mile long Los Angeles & San Pedro Railroad on September 19,1868, the first railroad in Southern California.
 By mid-December two miles of track were completed.

 The railroad's first locomotive was a tiny four wheel locomotive called the San Gabriel.
 The locomotive was one of two small "pony" engines built several years earlier by the Vulcan Iron Works of San Francisco for the Napa Valley Railroad, which had found them too light for their service.
-It was purchased for the construction of the line and arrived by ship from San Francisco at the Wilmington wharf on January 12, 1869.
+It was purchased for the construction of the line and arrived by ship.

 Southern Pacific Railroad